Farah Mendlesohn: Scholarly career

 Mendlesohn writes on the history of American religions and British and American science fiction and fantasy.
 Mendlesohn was the editor of Foundation - The International Review of Science Fiction from 2002 to 2007, and served as its chair from 2004.
-They then served as president of the International Association for the Fantastic in the Arts from 2008 to 2010.
+Mendlesohn then served as president of the International Association for the Fantastic in the Arts from 2008 to 2010.
 Mendlesohn used to be reviews editor of Quaker Studies.

 Mendlesohn's best known work is the 2008 non-fiction book Rhetorics of Fantasy.
 It proposes a classification of the fantasy genre using the manner in which the fantastic interacts with the real world.
 The four modes, or "rhetorics", Mendlesohn proposes are: portal-quest fantasy, where the protagonists travel from our world to a fantastical one; immersive fantasy, where only the fantastical world exists; intrusion fantasy, where the barriers between the fantasy and real worlds break down; and liminal fantasy, set in a world where certain elements are seen as irrational by the reader but are unquestioned by the characters.

 In 2016 Mendlesohn wrote Children's Fantasy Literature: An Introduction with collaborator Michael Levy.
 The book traces the development of children's fantasy from the 16th to the 21st centuries, covering events such as the collection of folk tales, the impact of world wars, and the emergence of young adult fiction.
 It was the first work to blend the history of the fantasy and children's literature fields.

+In 2016 Mendlesohn established the Historical Fictions Research Network with colleagues Nina Lubbren and Jennifer Young.
+It aims to create a place for discussion of historical narratives across a range of disciplines.

 Awards and nominations

-In 2005 Mendlesohn won the Hugo Award for Best Related Work for The Cambridge Companion to Science Fiction, which edited with historian Edward James.
+In 2005, Mendlesohn won the Hugo Award for Best Related Work for The Cambridge Companion to Science Fiction, which Mendlesohn edited with historian Edward James.
 James and Mendlesohn also edited The Cambridge Companion to Fantasy Literature, released in 2012, and wrote A Short History of Fantasy in 2009.
 Mendlesohn's book Rhetorics of Fantasy won the BSFA award for best non-fiction book in 2009; the book was also nominated for Hugo and World Fantasy Awards.

-In 2010 Mendlesohn was nominated twice for the Best Related Work Hugo, for The Inter-Galactic Playground: A Critical Study of Children's and Teens' Science Fiction, and for On Joanna Russ.
-They received the Science Fiction Research Association's Clareson award for distinguished service in 2015.
+In 2010, Mendlesohn was nominated twice for the Best Related Work Hugo, for The Inter-Galactic Playground: A Critical Study of Children's and Teens' Science Fiction, and for On Joanna Russ.
+Mendlesohn received the Science Fiction Research Association's Clareson award for distinguished service in 2015.

-In 2017, they won the World Fantasy Special Award—Professional for Children's Fantasy Literature: An Introduction.
+In 2017, Mendlesohn won the World Fantasy Special Award—Professional for Children's Fantasy Literature: An Introduction.
 Their critical biography of Robert Heinlein (see below) was nominated for the Best Related Work Hugo in 2020.
-It won the BSFA Award for non-fiction, making them the only writer besides Paul Kincaid to win this award twice.
+It won the BSFA Award for non-fiction, making them the only writer to have won this award three times.